Things You Should Know About CIS (Construction Industry Scheme)

 ACCOTAX – Chartered Accountants can assist you with all aspects of CIS including:

-• Assistance with applications for registration.
+• Assistance with registration applications.

 • Advice on employment status and disputes with HMRC.